syseleven/grav-docs-syseleven-stack/pages/04.Reference/08.network/02.lbaas/docs.en.md

 Using the special PROXY protocol it is possible to retrieve the client IP address, even with TCP or non-terminated HTTPS load balancing protocols.
 Please refer to the HAProxy documentation for a [specification of the PROXY protocol](http://www.haproxy.org/download/1.8/doc/proxy-protocol.txt).

 Your application must support the PROXY protocol.
 It is possible to add a reverse proxy like nginx between your application and the Octavia loadbalancer to add PROXY support.
-The nginx documentation provides a how to for [receiving the proxy protocol](https://docs.nginx.com/nginx/admin-guide/load-balancer/using-proxy-protocol/).
+The nginx documentation provides a how-to for [receiving the proxy protocol](https://docs.nginx.com/nginx/admin-guide/load-balancer/using-proxy-protocol/).

 ### Distribution strategies